-Here we study another example, which was introduced in \cite{Bosh.Goet.03} by Boshernitzan and Goetz.
+In this paper we study a still different example, which was first introduced by Boshernitzan and Goetz in \cite{Bosh.Goet.03}.
 This map is called a piecewise rotation.
-Up to date it is perhaps the piecewise isometry which has been studied the most, see \cite{Goet.Quas.09} and \cite{Che.Goe.Qua.12}.
-Consider a line in the plane (assumed to be the real axis $\mathbb{R}$), two points $P_0, P_1$ outside the line and an angle $\theta\in [0,2\pi)$.
-The map is locally defined on each half plane (defined by the line) by a rotation around $P_i$ with angle $\theta$.
-The phase space of the map can be described with two parameters: one for the angle and one which measures the relative positions of the centers.
-If the middle of the segment $[P_0,P_1]$ belongs to the line, then this parameter is null and the map is called symmetric.
-Among the positions of the centers of rotations this map can be bijective, non injective, non surjective.
-In \cite{Bosh.Goet.03} Boshernitzan and Goetz show that in the two last cases the map is either globally attractive or globally repulsive.
+Up to date it is perhaps the piecewise isometry which has received most attention, see \cite{BK2}, \cite{Goet.Quas.09} and \cite{Che.Goe.Qua.12}.
+Consider a line in the plane (identified for simplicity with the complex plane $\mathbb C$, while the line is assumed to be the real axis $\mathbb{R}$), and fix two points $S_0, S_1$ outside the line as well as an angle $2\pi\theta\in [0,2\pi)$.
+The map is defined on each half plane of $\mathbb {C} \smallsetminus \mathbb{R}$ by a rotation around $S_i$ with angle $2\pi\theta$.
+The phase space of this map can be described by two parameters: one for the angle, and one which measures the relative position of the centers.
+If the middle of the segment $[S_0,S_1]$ belongs to the real axis, then this second parameter is zero, and the map is called symmetric.
+According to the position of the centers of rotations $S_i$ this map can be bijective, non-injective or non-surjective.
+In \cite{Bosh.Goet.03} Boshernitzan and Goetz show that in the last two cases the map is either globally attractive or globally repulsive.
 In the bijective case, Goetz and Quas have shown that for a rational angle every orbit is bounded, see \cite{Goet.Quas.09}.
-In order to prove this result they introduce symbolic dynamics for this map.
-They define the notion of rotationally coded points, which represent points which have the same symbolic coding as points under the action of a rotation of the fixed angle, centered at the origin.
-This notion is very useful to find periodic orbits, but it only works for maps close to the symmetric ones.
-In the irrational case, the previous authors and Cheung were able to give precise bounds on the density of periodic orbits, see \cite{Che.Goe.Qua.12}.
+In order to prove this result, they introduce symbolic dynamics for this map, based of the notion of ``rotationally coded'' points.